2017 Asian Girls' U18 Volleyball Championship

-The 2017 Asian Girls' U18 Volleyball Championship was the second edition of the Asian Girls' U18 Volleyball Championship, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC) with Chinese Volleyball Association (CVA).
+The 2017 Asian Girls' U18 Volleyball Championship was the eleventh edition of the Women's Asian U18 Volleyball Championship, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC), that year with the Chinese Volleyball Association (CVA).
 It was held in Chongqing, China from 5 to 13 March 2017.
-The tournament served as the Asian qualifiers for the 2017 FIVB Volleyball Girls' U18 World Championship held in Argentina with the top four ranked teams qualifying for the world championship.
+The tournament served as the Asian qualifiers for the 2017 FIVB Volleyball Girls' U18 World Championship held in Argentina, with the top four teams qualifying.

-The matches was played in only one stadium in Chongqing: Chongqing No.8 Secondary School Gymnasium.
-It was the second time that China and the first time that Chongqing had hosted the tournament.
-As hosts, China automatically participated for the tournament, while the remaining 10 teams (with the withdrawn of Kazakhstan).
+The matches were played in only one stadium in Chongqing, the Chongqing No. 8 Secondary School Gymnasium.
+It was the second time that China and the first time that Chongqing hosted the tournament.
+As hosts, China automatically participated in the tournament, along with the remaining 10 teams (after Kazakhstan withdrew)..

 Japan won the tournament with a 3–0 final win over China.
-Both finalists and the semifinalist, South Korea and Thailand qualified for the World Championship.
+Both finalists and the semifinalists, South Korea and Thailand, qualified for the World Championship.